NHDisbo Supported

 What rule governs IOLTA trust accounts in New Hampshire?

-New Hampshire IOLTA trust accounts are governed by New Hampshire Rules of Professional Conduct Rule 1.15.
-This rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the New Hampshire IOLTA program.
+New Hampshire IOLTA trust accounts are governed by New Hampshire Rules of Professional Conduct Rule 1.15; NH Supreme Court Rules 50 & 50-A. The rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the New Hampshire IOLTA program.

 How often must New Hampshire attorneys reconcile their IOLTA accounts?

-New Hampshire attorneys must complete a three-way reconciliation of their IOLTA trust accounts monthly.
-Three-way reconciliation compares the bank statement balance, the trust account ledger balance, and the sum of all individual client ledger balances — all three must match.
+New Hampshire attorneys have to complete a three-way reconciliation of their IOLTA trust accounts monthly.
+Three-way reconciliation lines up the bank statement balance, the trust account ledger balance, and the sum of every individual client ledger balance — and all three have to match.

 How long must New Hampshire attorneys retain IOLTA records?

-New Hampshire attorneys must retain all IOLTA trust account records — including bank statements, client ledgers, reconciliation reports, and disbursement documentation — for 7 years under New Hampshire Rules of Professional Conduct Rule 1.15.
-Disbo retains all records automatically for the required period.
+New Hampshire attorneys have to retain every IOLTA trust account record — bank statements, client ledgers, reconciliation reports, and disbursement documentation — for 6 years under New Hampshire Rules of Professional Conduct Rule 1.15; NH Supreme Court Rules 50 & 50-A. Disbo keeps all of it automatically for the required period.

 What happens if a New Hampshire IOLTA account is overdrawn?

-Required — bank must notify Professional Conduct Committee.
-An overdraft notification triggers a disciplinary review process.
-Attorneys must ensure sufficient cleared funds are in the trust account before any disbursement.
+Required — bank must notify the Professional Conduct Committee.
+An overdraft notification can trigger a disciplinary review, and the only way to avoid that is to make sure cleared funds are actually in the trust account before any disbursement goes out.
 Disbo blocks transactions that would create a negative balance before they process.

 Where does New Hampshire IOLTA interest go?